willsigmon/HTI-BRIDGE/docs/knack-integration-plan.md

 ## Next Steps

 1. **Get HEARTS credentials** from HTI admin
-2. **Map data structures** between BRIDGE and HEARTS
+2. **Map data structures** between HTI-BRIDGE and HEARTS
-3. **Build sync module** in BRIDGE server
+3. **Build sync module** in HTI-BRIDGE server
 4. **Test with staging data** before production
 5. **Deploy and monitor** integration

 ## Questions for HTI Team

 1. What data currently lives in HEARTS?
-2. Do you want BRIDGE to push qualified leads to HEARTS?
+2. Do you want HTI-BRIDGE to push qualified leads to HEARTS?
-3. Should BRIDGE read donation/delivery data from HEARTS?
+3. Should HTI-BRIDGE read donation/delivery data from HEARTS?
 4. Who manages HEARTS API credentials?
 5. What's the daily API call limit on your Knack plan?
 6. Are there any existing integrations with HEARTS we should know about?